Updated: 5 days ago

 If you goal is to master the skill of writing effective texts, in particular the products’ descriptions that convert then you surely are in a right place…

-Indeed, if great pictures owe 60-70% to success, amazing description owes the remaining part.
+Indeed, if great pictures contribute 60-70% to success, amazing description contributes the remaining 30.
 Simply because there’s still a huge percentage of people who love to read, especially when they are about to part with their money.

 In this article we will address the AIDA structure on which I normally base my description.
 We will dive into details, discussing how precisely it works & why it works: